PaulyFleming/django-auth/README.md

-## Simple App Tp Learn Django Authentication
+# Simple App To Learn Django Authentication

-# To-Do:
+## To-Do:
  * Update App to using Django 3